LangatD/Black-jack-game-py/README.md

 - You play against the dealer.
 - The game handles card shuffling, dealing, and value adjustments for Aces dynamically.

-This project is written entirely in Python and utilizes basic object-oriented programming (OOP) principles, making it a great learning tool for Python enthusiasts.
+This project is written entirely in Python and utilizes basic object-oriented programming (OOP) principles

----

 ## Features